Bucket List: Tourist Spots and Best Activities to do in Iloilo Province, Philippines

 Whenever I see batchoy stalls in Manila, it only brings back my fondest memories of Iloilo, which is why the first thing I do every time I visit the city is head over to Ted’s Batchoy, which is just located near the airport.
-What makes this a standout is that it’s the soup is usually mixed with round noodles, liver, kidneys and heart, chicken stock, beef loin, shrimp, and garnished with chicharon and toasted garlic for a savory aroma.
+What makes this a standout is that the soup is usually mixed with round noodles, liver, kidneys and heart, chicken stock, beef loin, and shrimp, and garnished with chicharon and toasted garlic for a savory aroma.

 Of course, I also visit my ultimate favorite Batchoy place in La Paz Market – Netongs Original La Paz Batchoy.

 Visit Camina Balay nga Bato

 Suppose you want to immerse and enter the beautiful houses built under Spanish colonial influence.
 In that case, the Camina Balay nga Bato at Osmeña Street in Villa de Arevalo Iloilo City is the place to be.

 Here in this house, you’ll see relics, antique furniture, old photographs, and religious altars.
 To add more excitement, this ancestral house offers its guests hot chocolate and pancit molo.
-As a matter of fact, you can also buy some tablea and local artisanal products on the lower floor of the house.
+As a matter of fact, you can also buy some tablea and local artisanal products on the house’s lower floor.
 If you’re planning to visit this place, you can ride a jeepney and tell them to drop you at Panaderia de Iloilo.

 Visit the Iloilo Museum of Contemporary Art (ILOMOCA)

-With the recently opened Iloilo Museum of Contemporary Art (ILOMOCA), tourist has now more reasons to travel the city of love.
-ILOMOCA, housed inside the three stories of the Casa Emperador Building is the first art institution in the region that exhibits the works of both Filipino and foreign modern and contemporary artists.
+With the recently opened Iloilo Museum of Contemporary Art (ILOMOCA), tourists now have more reasons to travel to the city of love.
+ILOMOCA, housed inside the three stories of the Casa Emperador Building, is the first art institution in the region that exhibits the works of Filipino and foreign modern and contemporary artists.
 Other than artworks, there is also an exhibit for personal collections, a theater, and an events facility with state-of-the-art audio technology.

 Admission at ILOMOCA is Php 100 for regular visitors, Php 80 for senior citizens, and Php 50 for students.